Sometimes, I wish I had a time machine.

-The last captive thylacine, Benjamin, died at Hobart Zoo on 7 September, 1936 when it was locked outside during freezing overnight weather.
+The last captive thylacine died at Hobart Zoo on 7 September, 1936 when it was locked outside during freezing overnight weather.
 Less than 2 months earlier, the Tasmanian government introduced legislation to protect thylacines — too little, too late.

 The thylacine is Australia’s version of the ivory-billed woodpecker.
 Tantalizing reports trickled in in the 1940s and 50s — a possible sighting from a helicopter, another supposedly shot and killed, footprints and nocturnal vocalizations — which raise the possibility that thylacines survived in low numbers for a few decades.
 Yet multiple scientific expeditions over 50 years produced no conclusive evidence, and so the IUCN officially declared the species extinct in 1982.
-But like the ivory-billed woodpecker But like the woodpecker, some still believe the thylacine still roams remote Australia.
+But like the ivory-billed woodpecker., some still believe the thylacine still roams remote Tasmania.

 This extinction is so recent that there’s even video footage of a captive thylacine, pacing a small, concrete-floored pen.
 It’s a grim reminder that the endangered species of today, the very ones conservationists work so hard to save, could so easily end up as another entry in the annals of extinction.